badjeff/zmk-input-behavior-listener/README.md

                 /*         This feature will cuase stackove flow with CONFIG_ZMK_USB_LOGGING=y */

-                /* bind a behavior to down scaling input value to (1/8) */ /* NOTE: This behavior is different to scale-divisor. */ /*       The delta value is accumlated until result >= 1 after cast. */ /*       The scrolling is preented in hi-res and allow precise scrolling */ bindings = <&ib_wheel_scaler 1 8>;
+                /* bind a behavior to down scaling input value to (1/8) */ /* NOTE: This behavior memorizes recent pending displacement, it is different to scale-divisor. */ /*       The delta value is accumlated until result >= 1 after cast. */ /*       The scrolling will be smoother and allow precise scrolling */ bindings = <&ib_wheel_scaler 1 8>;
         };